RaviSriTejaKuriseti/Qiskit-Codes/README.md

-All the Codes used in Qiskit
+All the Codes used in Qiskit-Practice